NeilTheSeal/NeilTheSeal/README.md

 My name is Neil Hendren, and I am a software engineer from Boulder, Colorado.
 I have a background in academic research, chemical and biological engineering, front-end and back-end web development, and some devops.
 I am currently working at CoBank, where I build customer portals and the supporting infrastructure.
 At the University of Colorado, Boulder, I designed and built [learncheme.com](https://www.learncheme.com), and the majority of the browser-based interactive simulations therein.

+This is my personal GitHub account and repositories; my professional projects and GitHub accounts are generally kept private.

 I graduated from [Turing School of Software and Design](https://turing.edu/backend) with a focus on back-end development using Ruby on Rails.

 Check out some of my side projects at [neiltheseal.github.io](https://neiltheseal.github.io)